llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 Fixed length vectors
 --------------------

-The only legal vector MVTs on RISC-V are scalable, so fixed length vectors need to be custom lowered and performed in a scalable container type:
+Because there are no fixed length vector patterns, fixed length vectors need to be custom lowered and performed in a scalable "container" type:

-1. The fixed length vector operands are inserted into scalable containers via ``insert_subvector``.
-The container size is chosen to have a minimum size big enough to fit the fixed length vector (see ``getContainerForFixedLengthVector``).
+1. The fixed length vector operands are inserted into scalable containers with ``insert_subvector`` nodes.
+The container type is chosen such that its minimum size will fit the fixed length vector (see ``getContainerForFixedLengthVector``).
-2. The operation is then performed via a scalable **VL (vector length) node**.
-These are custom nodes that contain an AVL operand which is set to the size of the fixed length vector, and are defined in RISCVInstrInfoVVLPatterns.td.
+2. The operation is then performed on the container type via a **VL (vector length) node**.
+These are custom nodes defined in ``RISCVInstrInfoVVLPatterns.td`` that mirror target agnostic SelectionDAG nodes, as well as some RVV instructions.
+They contain an AVL operand, which is set to the number of elements in the fixed length vector.
+   Some nodes also have a passthru or mask operand, which will usually be set to undef and all ones when lowering fixed length vectors.
 3. The result is put back into a fixed length vector via ``extract_subvector``.

 .. code-block::